 Though shoppers can’t use credit cards to purchase cannabis products, making eCommerce shopping impossible, dispensaries should set up online menus that allow remote shoppers to pre-order items.
 This lets them order something online and pick it up at a later time.
 It adds convenience to the experience, allowing them to skip lines.

-The online menu should integrate with your POS inventory management so that all inventory listed on the site as in stock is accurate.
+The best POS system for your dispensary should integrate with the online menu so that all inventory listed on the site as in stock is accurate.
 You don’t want shoppers to order items that you don’t have.
-This is just one more thing that KORONA and Dauntless integrate with to provide our cannabi retailers with a truly all-in-one solution.
+This is just one more thing that KORONA POS for dispensary and Dauntless integrate with to provide our cannabis retailers with a truly all-in-one solution.

-To learn more about how KORONA can help your dispensary succeed and grow, click below to get in touch with a product specialist.
-And don’t forget to check out our other guides to opening a new business!
+To learn more about how KORONA POS can help your dispensary succeed and grow, click below to get in touch with a product specialist.